rrooggiieerr/homeassistant-okokscale/README.md

 New OKOK Scale devices will automatically be detected after the integration has been installed and Home Assistant is restarted.
 If your scale is not detected it's not supported by this integration.

-## Contributing
+## Contribute your language

-If you would like to use this Home Assistant integration in your own language you can provide me with a translation file as found in the `custom_components/okokscale/translations` directory.
+If you would like to use this Home Assistant integration in your own language you can provide a translation file as found in the `custom_components/okokscale/translations` directory.
 Create a pull request (preferred) or issue with the file attached.

 More on translating custom integrations can be found [here](https://developers.home-assistant.io/docs/internationalization/custom_integration/).